simon-bourne/arpy/README.md

 [![Documentation](https://docs.rs/arpy/badge.svg)](https://docs.rs/arpy)
 [![MIT/Apache-2 licensed](https://img.shields.io/crates/l/arpy)](./LICENSE-APACHE)

-Define your RPC function signatures and use them with various client/server implementations.
+Define your RPC signatures, and use them with various client/server implementations.

 ## Transport Implementations

-There are client implementations for [Reqwest] and [Reqwasm], and server implementations for [Axum] and [Actix].
+[Reqwest] and [Reqwasm] clients are available, along with [Axum] and [Actix] servers.

 ## Usage

-Define your RPC signatures, implement them on the server and call them on the client.
-These can be in separate crates, or all lumped into one depending on your workflow.
+Define your RPC signatures, implement them on the server, and call them on the client.
+These can be in separate crates, or all in one depending on your workflow.

 ### Defining RPC Signatures